erizov/Professor/semester_08/lecture_54_data_modeling/etl_processes/README.md

     Alternatives: ELT Processes, Real-time Streaming, Data Virtualization, API Integration

 11. **30-second explanation (your own words)**
-    Extracts data from source systems, transforms it to meet target requirements, and loads it into destination systems, enabling data integration and migration.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*